1913 – 1935 The Ambulance Service

 In 1994 the ACT Ambulance Service amalgamated with other ACT emergency services organisations under the ACT Emergency Services Bureau.
 The Ambulance Service headquarters was moved to Curtin.

 Shortly after, the Ambulance Service took delivery of a new fleet of Ford ambulance vehicles, identifying themselves as Mobile Intensive Care units (although the service had been providing intensive care for years before).

-In 2011, the ACT Ambulance Service comes under the ACT Emergency Services Agency (an agency of the Justice and Community Safety directorate) based in Fairbairn.
-There are now seven ambulance stations spread throughout Canberra, over 170 staff and more than 25 vehicles available to provide medical assistance and care to ACT residents.
+Currently, the ACT Ambulance Service is part of the ACT Emergency Services Agency (an agency of the Justice and Community Safety directorate) based in Fairbairn.
+There are now seven ambulance stations throughout Canberra, over 170 staff and more than 25 vehicles available to provide medical assistance and care to ACT residents.